btcsuite/btcd/docs/json_rpc_api.md

 and/or a **rpclimituser** and **rpclimitpass**, and uses TLS authentication for all connections.

-Depending on which connection transaction you are using, you can choose one of two, mutually exclusive, methods.
+Depending on which connection type you are using, you can choose one of two, mutually exclusive, methods.
 - [Use HTTP Authorization Header](#HTTPAuth) - HTTP POST requests and Websockets
 - [Use the JSON-RPC "authenticate" command](#JSONAuth) - Websockets only